botaul/botmaster/README.md

 ## How to run this bot
 - Install pip3, virtualenv, git
 - Do Installation
-- Edit values in constants.py
+- Edit contents in constants.py
 - Push to Github
 - Deploy to Heroku